StevenShi/s3-cache-control/README.md

 <code>pip install boto </code>

-Next, copy the script below and save it as set_s3_cache_header.py, modified the script to add in your AWS credential and bucket name, then run it:
+Next, download set_s3_cache_header.py, modified the script to add in your AWS credential and bucket name, then run it:

 <code>python set_s3_cache_header.py</code>